-- 1. The Miss Ellis County Rodeo Pageant will begin on Tuesday July 16th, 2024, at 8:00 am at the Ellis County Fairgrounds, Hays.
+- 1. The Miss Ellis County Rodeo Pageant will begin on Saturday, July 12th, 2025, at 8:00 am at the Ellis County Fairgrounds, Hays.
 Check in is at 8:00 with contestant/parents/judges/committee meeting.
-Horsemanship at 9:00 a.m. followed by lunch at 11:00 a.m.
-Speech and modeling competition will begin at 11:30 p.m. followed by personal interviews and tests.
-The Rodeo is on July 16 and 17, 2024. - 2.
-The Queen contest will be for girls' ages 15 through 21.
-The Princess contest will be for girls' ages 11 through 14.
-The Little Miss contest will be for girls' ages 7 through 10.
-(Age as of Jan.
+Horsemanship at 9:00 a.m. followed by lunch at approximately 11:00 a.m.
+Speech and modeling competition will begin at approximately 11:30 p.m. followed by personal interviews and tests.
+The Rodeo is on July 15 and 16, 2025. - 2.
+The Queen contest will be for girls ages 15 21.
+The Princess contest will be for girls ages 11 14.
+The Little Miss contest will be for girls ages 7 - 10. (age as of Jan.
 1 of the current year.)
 Provide a copy of driver's license or birth certificate with entry form.

-- 3. The winners of the Miss Ellis County Rodeo Pageant will be announced at the first performance of the rodeo at the Ellis County Fair, Tuesday, July 16, 2023. - 4.
-Competition categories for Queen, Princess and Little Miss include: - A. Horsemanship: Queen and Princess Contestants will complete a reining pattern, a queen's run, and a flag run.
+3. The winners of the Miss Ellis County Rodeo Pageant will be announced at the first performance of the rodeo at the Ellis County Fair, Tuesday, July 15, 2025.

+4. Competition categories for Queen, Princess and Little Miss include:

+A. Horsemanship: Queen and Princess - Contestants will complete a reining pattern, a queen's run, and a flag run.
 If the judges require additional information a second reining pattern or rail work may be requested.
-Contestants will draw for running order and the reining pattern will be announced by the judges the day of the event.
+Contestants will draw for running order, and the reining pattern will be announced by the judges the day of the event.
 All contestants will dismount in the arena in front of judges after the reining pattern and answer questions on general knowledge of horses.